 More Ice Accessories!

-Because you can never go wrong with more ice accessories.
+Here’s the thing, you can never go wrong with having more ice accessories.

 In particular, look into getting a fabric bag and a mallet.
 I know that sounds weird, but this is a great way to crush a lot of ice in one go.
-Simply fill a clean bin bag with ice, put that bin bag in the fabric bag, close it & let all the air out, then grab your mallet and SMASH.
+Fill a clean bin bag with ice, put that bin bag in the fabric bag, close it and let all the air out, then grab your mallet and SMASH.

 Some Advice On Investing in Bar Tools & Equipment